Automation (Terminal). A full or partial substitution of terminal operations through the use of automated equipment and processes.

 Land reclamation: Based on hydraulic fill, a process whereby sediment or rock excavated by dredgers from the seabed or other borrow areas is transported and placed into the designated reclamation area.

 Liner Shipping Connectivity Index (LSCI): Measures the level of integration into the existing liner shipping network, which can be calculated at the country and the port level.
-LSCI can be considered a proxy of the accessibility to global trade through to proxy of its shipping network.
+LSCI can be considered a proxy of the accessibility to global trade through a proxy of its shipping network.

 Logistics, Port centric.
 Refers to the range of freight transportation and distribution activities that are directly related to port terminals.